![]() |

 The first 31 verses are a detailed history lesson, in a nutshell, about how Yehovah dealt with the people who were to become His bride.
 It demonstrates how a major redo was in order.

-6 That day I swore to bring them out of the land of Egypt into a land that I had chosen for them, a land flowing with milk and honey, the most beautiful of all lands.
-7 I said, “You must all throw away the vile images you look to.
-Don’t defile yourselves with the idols of Egypt, I am Yehovah your Elohim.”
+6-7 That day He swore to bring them out of the land of Egypt into a land that He had chosen for them, a land flowing with milk and honey, the most beautiful of all lands.
+7 He said, ‘You must all get rid of the vile images you look to, and stop defiling yourselves with the idols of Egypt, I am Yehovah your Elohim.’

 The bride-to-be refused to give up her idolatry.

-8 But they rebelled against Me, and refused to listen to Me.
-They didn’t throw away the vile images they looked to, or abandon their Egyptian idols.
-So I considered pouring out My fury on them, to satisfy My anger against them within the land of Egypt.
-9 But I acted for the sake of My 'reputation', so that it wouldn’t be dishonored in the sight of the nations, where they were living, who saw Me reveal Myself by bringing them out of the land of Egypt.
+8-9 But they rebelled against Him and refused to listen to Him.
+They didn’t get rid of the vile images they looked to, or abandon their Egyptian idols.
+So He considered pouring out His fury on them to satisfy His anger against them within Egypt.
+9 But He acted for the sake of His 'reputation', so that it wouldn’t be dishonored in the sight of the nations where they were living, who saw Him reveal Himself by bringing them out of the land of Egypt.

 So Yehovah tried the exodus anyway.

-10 So I took them out of the land of Egypt and led them into the wilderness.
+10 So He took them out of the land of Egypt and led them into the wilderness.

 He gave them statutes and ordinances and especially His Sabbaths (plural) to wake them up.